jeromyanglim/lavaan-examples/cfa-example/cfa-example.md

-The above model frees to up the correlation between E and A, and between O and N.
+The above model frees up the correlation between E and A, and between O and N.